doleve46/MIPS-based-MCU---CPU-course-final-project/README.md

 ### Divider
 The divider module serves as an external hardware accelerator for the division operation. <br />
-Given a Divisor and Dividend, loaded to their respective registers (as described within the <a href="GPIO">'GPIO'</a> section).
+Given a Divisor and Dividend, loaded to their respective registers (as described within the 'GPIO' section).
 <br />
 a standard shift-register based division is performed.
 To speed the process up, a different clock is used for this part of the MCU.
 Upon synthesis, we used a clock x4 times faster than the MCLK. <br />